cncf/techdocs/analyses/0012-TUF/implementation.md

 information on the website can go under a _Docs_ section.
 Consider the following
 structure:

-- **Home page**: Introduction to TUF project
+- **Home page**
 - **Documentation**: Overview of TUF

-  - TUF project components
   - Getting started: Adopters and contributors
+  - Project :Tap,History,Timeline
+  - Metadata
-  - Tutorials
+  - Adoptions
   - Implementations
+  - Security audits
+  - Enhancement proposals
   - Best practices
+  - FAQ

 - **Community**: You can have two sections.